ise-uiuc/tzer/README.md

 # Coverage-Guided Tensor Compiler Fuzzing with Joint IR-Pass Mutation

+This is the source code repo for "Coverage-Guided Tensor Compiler Fuzzing with Joint IR-Pass Mutation" (Conditionally accepted by OOPSLA'22).

+## Artifact

-This is the artifact of Tzer for anonymous review in OOPSLA'22.
+Please check [here](https://tzer.readthedocs.io/en/latest/markdown/artifact.html) for detailed documentation of the artifact prepared for OOPSLA'22.

 ## Reproduce Bugs